1 - Mapper

 where tag3_.name in (?)

-For example, in the given scenario, the following definition order is incorrect:
+For example, the following definition is incorrect:

 @Data